-FRA is one of the decentralised agencies of the EU.
+The European Union Agency for Fundamental Rights (FRA) is one of the decentralised agencies of the European Union (EU).
 These agencies are set up to provide expert advice on a range of issues to EU institutions and EU Member States.
-FRA provides the EU institutions and EU Member States with independent, evidence-based advice on fundamental rights, with the aim of ensuring full respect for fundamental rights across the EU.
+FRA provides the EU institutions and EU Member States with independent, evidence-based advice on fundamental rights, to ensure full respect for fundamental rights across the EU.
 To achieve this goal, FRA performs the following main tasks:

 - collecting and analysing information and data;

 - providing assistance and expertise;

 - communicating and raising awareness of fundamental rights.